What kind of stories are you looking for?

 Are previously published stories okay?

 Yes, absolutely.
 Just let us know in your cover letter where and when your story was published.
-But: Stories that are currently available online are not okay, unless they are behind a paywall.
+Stories that are currently available online will not be considered unless they are behind a paywall.

 What’s the biggest mistake that writers make when submitting a story?